'I was left asking: Who am I?' COVER meets Jonny Wilkinson | COVER

 These days, as well as working alongside Vitality as an ambassador to help raise mental health awareness, he has set up his own charity - The Jonny Wilkinson Foundation - to tackle prejudice and promote understanding, while working with England Rugby both as a physical and mental coach.

-What's clear to COVER is that - perhaps without realising it - Wilkinson has an angle: he is redefining the language of mental health.
-Rather than using negative words like ‘pressure', ‘doubt' and ‘stress', today his role is one that installs and cultivates "performance potential", "inspiration" and "freedom".
+What's clear to COVER is that - perhaps without realising it - Wilkinson has an angle: he is redefining the language we use around mental health.
+Rather than focusing on the negative influence of ‘pressure', ‘doubt' and ‘stress', today his role is one hinged on installing and cultivating "performance potential", "inspiration" and "freedom" in those around him.
 Far from something to be feared, Wilkinson's vision for mental health is an optimistic one.
 His view that it affects us all, but the good news is that every one of us is on a journey towards knowing our self.
 Luckily, we have the experience, strength and hope - the wisdom - of someone like Wilkinson to help us through it.

 "Where am I now?
 I am brand new," he beams.
 "Reenergised, spontaneous and engaged.
 I am using this to explore life now and be more creative."